jedinrk/credit-score-blockchain/README.md

   ```

-## How to Install, Configure, and Run the Hardhat Project
+## How to Install, Configure, and Run the Backend Project

 1. Change directory after cloning: